aflin/rampart/docs/source/rampart-sql.rst

 	returned.

-	Key:  ``columns``; Value: an :green:`Array` corresponding to the column names or aliases selected and returned in results.
+	Key:  ``columns``; Value: an :green:`Array` corresponding to the column names or aliases selected and returned in rows.

 .. _countinfo: